Properties of Krylov state complexity in qubit dynamics: Discussion: Minimization of the time-averaged State Complexity

-Our results then suggest that whenever the dynamics of an initial state that lies completely in one of the subspaces, say $A$ without any loss of generality, can be described by an effective Hamiltonian on $A$, the state complexity is minimized by the Krylov basis obtained using the effective Hamiltonian rather than the complete Hamiltonian.
-This effective Hamiltonian is $\hat{H}_A$ at zeroth order (as was the case in Sec. \ref{RB}), or could be computed by including effects of $\hat{H}_{AB}$ at higher orders (see \cite{Schrieffer-Wolff-Other-Effective-Bravyi2011} and references therein, for instance).
-We discuss below the case when $\hat{H}_{eff} = \hat{H}_A$.
+If the dynamics of an initial state is entirely contained within the $A$-subspace, it can be well described by an effective Hamiltonian on $A$, which at the zeroth order is $\hat H_A$.
+Higher-order effective Hamiltonians can be computed by incorporating the effects of $\hat{H}_{AB}$ (see \cite{Schrieffer-Wolff-Other-Effective-Bravyi2011} and references therein).